omarhashem80/speaker-gender-age-recognition/README.md

+Here’s your updated README with everything related to Docker Hub removed:

+---

 # Speaker Gender and Age Recognition

 A Dockerized deep learning project for predicting speaker gender and age from audio files.